ishaan2304/Fitness-Tracker/README.md

 # Fitness Tracker

 This project is a Fitness Tracker application built using Streamlit.
-It allows users to create profiles, log workouts, and save/load workout data The application provides a user-friendly interface for tracking fitness activities and monitoring progress over time.
+It allows users to create profiles, log workouts, and save/load workout data The application provides a user-friendly interface for tracking fitness activities and monitoring progress over time

 ## Features
 - Create a user profile with name, age, and weight.